NikoboiNFTB/Expand-All-Lyrics-Metal-Archives/README.md

 ## Notes

 - Designed for desktop browsers only.
-- Lightweight and does not modify the page beyond expanding/collapsing lyrics.
+- Lightweight and fast, does not modify the page beyond expanding/collapsing lyrics.

 ---